I received an excellent question from a member of my LinkedIn group. She asked:

 It will be a good addition to your resume and could open more doors.

-Once you learn it, I know you will be the best at this.
-People will come to you for help because they will know you are the authority on this.
+Once you learn it, I know you will be the excellent at it.
+People will come to you for help because they will know you have a lot to teach them.

-You will act as leader and others will follow your example.
+You will act as a leader and others will follow your example.

-Mastering this skill will once again prove how exceptionally smart you are.
+Mastering this skill will once again prove how intelligent and capable you are.

 You will get to see friends from other departments in the training.

-You could start a study group or a support system for those of you taking this journey together.
+You could start a study group or a support system for those of you learning together.

 This technology will allow you to communicate better with your students and be there for them in new ways.